dadesso17/RJ-PINNs/README.md

 **For inverse problems:**

 *Instability can occur when attempting to identify multiple parameters simultaneously.
-Possible mitigation strategies include*
--
-  - 🔼 Increase the weight `w_d` on `R_data` (e.g., `1e1`....).
-  - 🔽 Decrease the weight `w_p` on `R_physics` (e.g., set to `1e-1...).
-  -
-    *These adjustments, however, are problem-dependent*

-*NB: RJ-PINNs are generally reliable when identifying a single parameter.
-However, the simultaneous identification of multiple parameters may require manual tuning.
-The convergence efficiency of RJ-PINNs in inverse problems remains an open question*
+There are easy ways to mitigate:*

 # RJ-PINNs Stability with Prior-Residuals